darksideoftheshmoo/rcell2/README.md

 -->

-Single-cell visualization and image plotting tools:

-* Reads single cells images of all channels into `magick` objects.
-* Use any of `magick`'s functions to manipulate your images.
-* Creates tiles and mosaics of single cells, time courses, of one or many imaging/fluorescence channels.
-* Plot of a 2D grid of "representative" single cell images in a scatterplot (similar to EBImage).
-Implemented in functions: cellSpread, cellSpreadPlot, and "Pics" type plot in shinyCell.

 ## Hu Moment functions for raw cell segmentation data

 We implemented the `Hu moments` descriptors in R, and use them on masks generated by CellID.
 Note that the masks must be generated by the the CellID [`mask_mod` branch](https://github.com/darksideoftheshmoo/cellID-linux/tree/mask_mod) either by TSV output or by encoding CellIDs in the pixel intensities of boundary and/or interior points.

-We recommend using the [`rcell.cellid`](https://github.com/darksideoftheshmoo/rcell2/tree/rcell2.cellid) package to generate the required input.
+Use the [`rcell.cellid`](https://github.com/darksideoftheshmoo/rcell2-cellid) package to generate the required input.

 ## K-means filtering functions